redacted/XKCD-password-generator/README.rst

     The 12dicts lists were compiled by Alan Beale.
 I explicitly release them to the public domain, but request acknowledgment of their use.

+The EFF has specifically designed a word list for passphrase generation, which can be downloaded from their `website <https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases>`_.
+As it was originally intended for use with Diceware ensure that the number of words in your passphrase is at least six when using it.

 Using xkcdpass as an imported module
 ====================================